lukaabra/SubCrawl/README.md

 The whole application is built in Python 3.
 The GUI is built with PyQt5 and is designed in QtDesigner.
 File names are parsed using a package called [PTN (parse torrent name)](https://github.com/divijbindlish/parse-torrent-name) :mega:.

-Currently, the prime source of downloading subtitle data is OpenSubtitles.
+Currently, the source of downloading subtitle data is OpenSubtitles.

 During the scanning of a selected directory, each recognized media file is compared with the OMDb database to figure out if the file is a movie.
-After all the movies have been recognized the user can select which ones they want to download subtitles for.
-When the downloading is initiated the screen is freezed (see issues) and the program logs into their database.
-After the successful log in it pulls data about the subtitle files and writes those files in their respective movie directories.
+Afterwards, if all the movies have been recognized, the user can select which ones they want to download subtitles for.
+When the downloading is initiated the screen is freezed (see issues) and the program logs into the OpenSubtitles database.
+After the successful log in, the program pulls data about the subtitle files and writes those files in their respective movie directories.

 Each Python file holds classes which are grouped together thematically: